SwiftGraphs/Grape/README.md

 <br/>

 #### Extensibility

+Grape currently includes 2 packages, `NDTree` and `ForceSimulation`. `NDTree` is a N-dimensional tree data structure, which is used to accelerate the force simulation. `ForceSimulation` is a force simulation library, which is used to simulate the force between nodes in a graph.
+Both of them are generic types that work with any SIMD-like data structures.

 To integrate Grape into platforms where `import simd` isn't supported, you need to create a struct conforming to the `VectorLike` protocol.
 For ease of use, it's also recommended to add some type aliases.
 Here’s how you can do it: